 \section{Introduction}

 Neural language models (LMs) build implicit, structured models of the state of the world: their representations encode general knowledge \citep{petroni-etal-2019-language} and situations described in input text \citep{li-etal-2021-implicit}.
-Sometimes these representations contain mistakes: they can be inaccurate or incoherent, resulting in errors in generated text (\cref{fig:teaser}).
-Even as LMs improve, versions of these problems are likely to persist: large LM training sets contain erroneous and contradictory information, go out of date, and harbor unexpected biases \citep{parrots}.
-And even in domains where LM generation is more reliable, understanding how model-internal representations relate to generation is crucial for attribution and controlled generation \citep{akyurek_fact_tracing,dai-etal-2022-knowledge}.
-There is thus a fundamental need for techniques that can \emph{inspect} and \emph{edit} LMs' knowledge about the world described in training data and input text.
+Sometimes these representations contain mistakes, resulting in errors in generated text (\cref{fig:teaser}).
+As LMs improve, versions of these problems are likely to persist: large LM training sets contain erroneous and contradictory information, go out of date, and harbor unexpected biases \citep{parrots}.
+Even in domains where LM generation is more reliable, understanding how model-internal representations relate to output is crucial for attribution and controlled generation \citep{akyurek_fact_tracing,dai-etal-2022-knowledge}.
+There is thus a fundamental need for techniques that can inspect and edit LMs' knowledge, whether derived from training data or input text.

-This paper introduces \ourmethod (\textsc{re}presentation \textsc{medi}ation), a technique for doing both. \ourmethod discovers directions in LM-internal representation spaces corresponding to encodings of factual attributes (like \emph{is a lawyer} in \cref{fig:teaser}).
-When these encodings are added to LMs' representations of entities (like \emph{Anita}), they \emph{edit} the facts that models attribute to those entities---in some cases causing LMs to generate output that cannot be produced with a corresponding textual prompt.
+This paper introduces \ourmethod (\textsc{re}presentation \textsc{medi}ation), a technique for discovering directions in LM-internal representation spaces corresponding to encodings of factual attributes (like \emph{is a lawyer} in \cref{fig:teaser}).
+When these encodings are added to LMs' representations of entities (like \emph{Anita}), they \emph{edit} the facts that LMs attribute to those entities---in some cases producing output that cannot be produced with a corresponding textual prompt.
 Encodings produced by \ourmethod can also be used to \emph{interpret} LM representations, making it possible to probe LMs' factual knowledge, and to predict when they will generate incorrect or incoherent output.

 Even when trained only to modify LMs' background knowledge, \ourmethod generalizes to tasks that require querying and modifying knowledge specified in-context.
-Our findings thus suggest that LMs represent and integrate information from these two sources in a unified manner. \ourmethod offers steps towards tools that can monitor and control language generation by interacting with these representations directly, specifying facts and situations in an LM's native encoding scheme.
-Our code and data are publicly available.\footnote{\url{https://github.com/evandez/REMEDI}.}
+Our findings thus suggest that LMs represent and integrate information from these sources in a unified manner. \ourmethod offers steps towards tools that can monitor and control language generation by directly specifying facts and situations in an LM's native encoding scheme. \footnote{Code and data are available at \url{https://github.com/evandez/REMEDI}.}

 {p_{\text{LM}}} {\text{entity}} {\text{attr}} {\mathcal{L}} {\text{tgt}} {\text{prior}}